limone/MailJimp/README.markdown

 ##### About

-mc4j is a MailChimp library build in Java intended for use within Maven-enabled Spring-based applications.
+mc4j is a MailChimp library built in Java intended for use within Maven-enabled Spring-based applications.
 The Maven part is not mandatory, of course - feel free to download the source and build yourself the library.
 The Spring part is also not mandatory, as long as you deploy the library in a container that understands the `@PostConstruct` annotation, or you manually invoke `MailChimpService::init()` after construction.

 ##### Runtime Info